Adversarial Inverse Reinforcement Learning for Mean Field Games: Preliminaries

-An agent seeks an optimal control in the form of a policy that maximises expected return.
-If a MF flow $\flow$ is fixed, we will derive an induced Markov decision process (MDP) with a time-dependent transition function.
-An optimal policy of the induced MDP is called a {\em best response} to the corresponding fixed MF flow.
-We denote the set of all best-response policies to a fixed MF flow $\flow$ by $\Psi (\flow) \triangleq \arg\max_{\policy} J(\flow, \policy)$.
-However, the situation is more complex as all agents optimise their behaviours simultaneously, causing the MF flow to shift.
-The solution thus needs to consider how the policy at the agent-level affects MF flow at the population level.
-Since all agents are identical and rational, it makes sense to assume that everyone follows the same policy.
-Under this assumption, the dynamics of MF flow is governed by the (discrete-time) {\em McKean-Vlasov} (MKV) equation \cite{carmona2013control}:
+Fixing an MF flow $\muv$, a policy $\piv$ is called a {\em best response} to $\muv$ if it maximises $J(\muv, \piv)$.
+We denote the set of all best-response policies to $\muv$ by $\Psi (\muv) \triangleq \argmax_{\piv} J(\muv, \piv)$.
+However, since all agents optimise their policies simultaneously, the MF flow would shift.
+Thus, the solution must consider how a policy at the individual level affects the MF flow at the population level.
+Due to the homogeneity of agents, everyone would follow the same policy at optimality.
+The dynamics of the MF flow can thus be governed by the (discrete-time) {\em McKean-Vlasov} (MKV) equation \citep{carmona2013control}:

-Denote $\flow = \Phi(\policy)$ as the MF flow induced by a policy that fulfils MKV equation.
-The conventional solution concept for MFG is the {\em mean field Nash equilibrium} (MFNE), where agents adopt the same policy that is a best response to the MF flow, and in turn, the MF flow is consistent with the policy.